-Once the arbitral tribunal is constituted and has adopted particular rules for settling the dispute, the arbitral tribunal will derive its powers from those rules.
-Section 31(2) of the Arbitration Act places an obligation on the arbitral tribunal, subject to the other requirements of the Arbitration Act, to conduct the arbitration so as to avoid unnecessary delay and expenses.
+Act, which places an obligation on the arbitral tribunal, subject to the other requirements of the ADR Act, to conduct the arbitration in order to avoid unnecessary delay and expenses.
 This section also allows the arbitral tribunal to adopt measures that will expedite resolution of the dispute.
-The Arbitration Act further prescribes that the arbitral tribunal has the power to decide on matters of procedure and evidence subject to the rights of the parties.
+The ADR Act further prescribes that the arbitral tribunal has the power to decide on matters of procedure and evidence subject to the rights of the parties.
 Thus, the arbitral tribunal, for example, has the power to determine the manner in which witnesses are examined.

-At the Ghana Arbitration Centre, once the arbitral tribunal has adopted the rules for settling the dispute, the arbitral tribunal may proceed if a party attempts to delay the proceedings.
-However, this party must be notified of the proceedings that took place in his or her absence.
+Under the rules of the Ghana Arbitration Centre, once the arbitral tribunal has adopted the rules for settling the dispute, the arbitral tribunal may proceed if a party attempts to delay the proceedings.
+However, this party must be notified of the proceedings that took place in its absence.
+Also, under the rules, the Ghana Arbitration Centre levies charges on a party who causes an adjournment of any scheduled hearing.